dataproofer/Dataproofer/README.md

 ```

 ### Creating a new test
-+ Make a copy of "testTemplate.js"
++ Make a copy of [myTest.js](https://github.com/dataproofer/suite-template/blob/master/src/myTest.js)
-+ Write your test
++ Read the comments and follow along with links
++ Let us know if you're running into trouble dataproofer [at] dataproofer.org
-+ Require that test in a suite's *index.js*
++ Require that test in a suite's [index.js]((https://github.com/dataproofer/suite-template/blob/master/index.js)
 + Add that test to the exports in index.js

-Tests are made up of a few parts
+Tests are made up of a few parts.
+Here's a brief over-view.
+For a more in-depth look, dive into the [documentation](https://github.com/dataproofer/dataproofertest-js/blob/master/DOCUMENTATION.md).

 #### .name()
 This is the name of your test.
 It shows up in the test-selection screen as well as on the results page